lucywu12/lucywu12/README.md

 - 👋 Hi, I’m @lucywu12
-- 👀 I’m interested in Applied Math, Computer Science, and... so many more things!
-The world is my oyster :)
+- 👩‍💻 I have interests in Applied Math, Computer Science, and biotech!
+I also have a passion for design.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on my programming challenge skills and exploring web dev, but I'm always open to learning new things!
-- 💞️ View my graphic design work at tinyurl.com/lucywudesign
+- ✨ View my portfolio at https://bio.site/lucywu
 - 📫 Drop me a line at lwu72@jhu.edu or lucy.wu012@gmail.com

 <!---